College of William and Mary, B.A. History

 University of Kentucky, Master of Historic Preservation

 Since joining CRA in 2009, Liz has served as field supervisor, author, principal investigator, and project manager for historic architectural surveys for a wide variety of public and private sector clients; researched and authored several National Register of Historic Places nominations; and completed creative mitigation, documentation, and interpretation projects.
-She manages all of CRA’s cultural historic projects completed for the Kentucky Transportation Cabinet and has led large-scale surveys and preservation planning efforts for agencies including the U.S. Department of Veterans Affairs, U.S. Department of Energy, National Aeronautics and Space Administration, and Louisiana National Guard.
+She manages all of CRA’s architectural history projects completed for the Tennessee Department of Transportation and Indiana Department of Transportation, and has led large-scale surveys and preservation planning efforts for agencies including the U.S. Department of Veterans Affairs, U.S. Department of Energy, U.S. Army Corps of Engineers, Tennessee Valley Authority, National Park Service, National Aeronautics and Space Administration, and Louisiana National Guard.

 If the weather is nice, you’ll likely find Liz and her family in a park or the backyard garden.
-She and her husband Larry relish every opportunity to take to the road and teach their young son to love America’s historic and scenic places.
+She relishes every opportunity to take to the road and teach her son and daughter to love America’s historic and scenic places.